 What is Canoeboot?

 Users take this automation for granted today, but Libreboot was the first such project to implement this.
-It, like Canoeboot, is a coreboot distro in the same way that Debian is a Linux distro (that uses the GNU C Library and coreutils, among other things).
+It, like Canoeboot, is a coreboot distro in the same way that Trisquel is a GNU+Linux distro.
 Similar projects now exist, today, inspired by Libreboot’s example.
 Coreboot is notoriously difficult to configure and install for most non-technical users, but Libreboot and Canoeboot make it easier.

 Overview of operation